 Going with the fast boat to Lombok

 About 10 fast boat operators service fast sea transfers to Lombok from different areas in Bali.
-Mostly it’s including a free pick up and drop off service.
+Mostly it’s including a free pick-up and drop-off service.
 But make sure to check this with the agency you book with.
 The fast boats depart through several ports in Bali and take about one hour to get to Lombok.
-So depending on where you stay in Bali, you can decide which harbour is the closest for you.
-The ports from where the fast boats leave to Lombok are from Sanur, Serangan Island (close to Sanur), Benoa (in between Nusa Dua and Sanur) and in North-East Bali from Amed and Padangbai.
+So depending on where you stay in Bali, you can decide which harbor is the closest for you.
+The ports from where the fast boats leave to Lombok are from Sanur, Serangan Island (close to Sanur), Benoa (in between Nusa Dua and Sanur), and in North-East Bali from Amed and Padangbai.

-If you want to travel from Bali to the Gili Islands, and then to Lombok, you will arrive to Bangsal harbour in North Lombok from one of the Gili’s .
+If you want to travel from Bali to the Gili Islands, and then to Lombok, you will arrive at Bangsal harbor in North Lombok from one of the Gili’s.

 The fast boat routes from Bali to Lombok are as following: